 *Note that MEXT scholars entering the Primate Research Institute do not apply through CICASP, but are nonetheless required to fulfill all entrance requirements of regular CICASP students, including entrance examination taken in English (for those entering the Master’s degree program only), presentation of Master’s thesis (for those entering the doctoral degree program only), and an interview.

 A student dormitory is available for those enrolled at PRI, subject to room availability.
 The cost for a smaller apartment is ca. 5,000 yen / month, and a larger apartment is ca. 10,000 yen / month.
 (Expenses for water, gas, and electricity are not included).
 Please note that these are shared accommodations with a maximum of two students per apartment.
+For applicants to the WRC, please contact us for information about housing options.

 Students enrolled at either the PRI or WRC will also have the special opportunity of applying to the newly created Leading Graduate Program in Primatology and Wildlife Science (PWS) offered by Kyoto University.
 This program aims to extend students' skill sets beyond basic research and thereby produce professionals in conservation, welfare, and outreach development.
 To achieve this goal, the PWS Program emphasizes education in wildlife conservation, animal welfare, and skills for outreach programs.
 In addition to offering various extra educational components, inclusive of field- and laboratory-based training practicums, students enrolled in the PWS program benefit from strong financial support for travel- and research-related expenses.
 For more information on the program, please visit the PWS website. *Note that the PWS program will end in March 2020.

-Students at the doctoral level who have no other sources of funding are qualified to receive research assistantships provided directly by the Primate Research Institute of Kyoto University.
+CICASP offers a limited number of teaching assistantships each semester that can provide a small amount of supplementary funding.
+All students are encouraged to apply, but we try to prioritize students in need of financial support for these positions.
+Additionally, students at the doctoral level who have no other sources of funding are qualified to receive research assistantships provided directly by the Primate Research Institute of Kyoto University.

 A limited number of scholarships are available for those wishing to study at Kyoto University.
 It should be noted, however, that the selection processes for the scholarships are very competitive, and in most cases applicants are only accepted after entrance to the university.